Treasure from Troy

 Portrait of Sophia Schliemann (wife Heinrich Schliemann) wearing “Jewels of Helen” from “Treasure of Priam.”

-Schliemann’s excavations were condemned by later archaeologists as having destroyed the primary layers of the real Troy.
+Later archaeologists condemned Schliemann’s excavations as having destroyed the first layers of the real Troy.
 It is claimed that Schliemann’s excavations were carried out with such haste and non-archaeological methods that “he did to Troy what the Greeks couldn’t do in their time”.
 Other scholars agree that the damage caused to the site is irreparable.

 Part of Priam’s treasure discovered at the Trojan site in 1873.
 The jewels are dated from an earlier period to the Trojan War.